A BusinessDay report shows that Nigeria’s tax income has decreased by 76% over 5 years; from ₦5 trillion in 2012 to ₦1.2 trillion by 2016.

 - Company Income Tax Education Tax

-As many as these taxes look on paper, they mostly are not very expensive.
+These taxes sure look like a handful on paper, but they are mostly are inexpensive.
 Yet, for many reasons, tax compliance for small businesses are startups is at an all time low; most do not pay taxes at all.

-A survey taken in the course of this report shows that 80% of Nigerian businesses and startups checked do not pay taxes and most are not even aware of what is required of them.
-This is an alarming high considering the penalties and long time costs of tax evasion.
+A survey taken in the course of this report shows that 80% of sampled Nigerian businesses and startups do not pay taxes and most are not even aware of what is required of them.
+This is an alarming high considering the penalties and long-term costs of tax evasion.
 Why is tax evasion at an epidemic proportion in Nigeria?

 Reasons for a low or zero tax compliance

-Taxation has been made easier over the years with digitization and Remita, but there is still a lot of ups and downs.
-The potential taxpayer fills a load of forms, then takes it to the bank where there is mostly a network related problem in accessing the Remita platform.
-After the process, the taxpayer then takes the receipt to a tax office where they are further processed.
-These processes can be demanding.
+Taxation has supposedly become easier over the years with digitization and Remita, but regardless of these simplifications, a lot still impede the taxpayer’s experience.
+The potential taxpayer fills forms, then takes it to the bank where there is mostly a network/internet related problem in accessing the Remita platform.

-Tax compliance can be a not too expensive venture, but many businesses do not know this and cannot relate with the cost.
-AccountingHub charges between ₦20,000 to ₦30,000 monthly to file your tax.
-A good rate, but one that some small businesses may still not be able to afford.
+Tax compliance is a not too expensive venture, but many businesses do not know this and cannot relate with the cost.
+AccountingHub charges between ₦20,000 to ₦30,000 monthly to file taxes; a good rate, but one that some small businesses may still not be able to afford.

-This charge is for the nominal tax compliance procedure, after a major tax related brush, you will need an external auditor to come in and mediate with the government.
+This charge is for the nominal tax compliance procedure, after a major tax related brush, an external auditor will be needed to mediate with the government.
 The cost for getting this is prohibitive and dependent on how much is involved.

 For a small business generating zero to minimal revenue and running lean, all these recurrent expenditures can sometimes be impossible to squeeze into a budget.